Varnika060306/Varnika060306/README.md

 ## ✨ Who I Am

 💻 I’m a passionate contributor to open source projects with **80+ contributions in 2025** alone.
 🏆 I was featured in the **Hall of Fame** for [PrepNerdz](https://github.com/Shubhashish-Chakraborty/prepnerdz), one of the most active GSSoC tagged projects.
-📬 I’ve submitted **11 pull requests** across diverse GSSoC labeled repositories.
 🧠 I'm not learning to contribute, I already do.
 🎯 My goal is to contribute with intent, quality, and long-term impact.